How to protect yourself from identity theft

 - If your computer has a built-in encryption option for individual files or hard drives, make sure the option is enabled.
 Encryption will modify your personal information, making it unreadable to unauthorized persons.

-- Before disposing of the computer, delete the data by formatting it.
+- Delete the data by formatting it before disposing of the computer.
 Do not rely on the Delete function to delete files that contain sensitive information.

 - Make sure that you are not on a fake site that mimics the original in order to intercept the buyers' personal information.